Leaders in Outdoor Therapy from Caring, Experienced Staff

 - Weekly letter exchanges with your child

-- Weekly collaborative conference calls with a family therapist and other families in similar stages
+- Weekly collaborative conference calls with a family coach and other families in similar stages

-- Bi-weekly connection with a family therapist who also provides sibling support
+- Bi-weekly connection with a family coach who also provides sibling support

 - Parent Workshop a few weeks during your child’s stay to connect and better understand the program